'Sensational' Gumede back on top

 Judge Darcey Bussell told her: "That was a very traditional Paso Doble, I loved it.
 You ate up that dance floor Susanna - the drama you gave, the dynamics."

-The singer, who was first up on the dancefloor, did the quickstep with Brendan Cole to Shirley Bassey's The Lady Is A Tramp for which she was awarded 34 points.
+The singer, who was first up on the dancefloor, did the quickstep with partner Brendan Cole to Shirley Bassey's The Lady Is A Tramp for which she was awarded 34 points.

-"It was absolutely spot on," Goodman said.
+"It was absolutely spot on," Len said.

-Bussell added: "Sophie, you came alive.
+Darcey added: "Sophie, you came alive.
 It was so beautiful.
 I have to say it was a spirited and energetic dance, just what I wanted from you."

 Bruno Tonioli said: "T hat really was a blisteringly hot salsa.
 You captured the flavour so well.
 I felt like I was in Rio.
 Everything was close to perfection."